ricky26/yewoh/README.md

 ## What works?
 At the moment, you can connect and walk around.
 - Login is currently a no-op
-- There is no persistence/ validation or game login
+- There is no persistence/ validation or game logic

 ## Starting the server
     cargo run --bin=yewoh-default-server --uo-data-path /path/to/UOClassic